tanyaphung/1000G_Summary_Stats/README.md

 2. Repeat maskers v3.27
 3. 46 way conserved - plac mammal

-** Output from the neutral region explorer program is called output_from_nre.txt

 ### Process the output after running neutral region explorer program
 From the directory 1000G_Summary_Stats/data/10kb_neutral_regions, do: